-An Intricate Web:
+An Intricate Web

 Question: What connects one of the largest Soviet-era arms dumps in Europe, with the War in Ukraine, some of the cheapest counterfeit cigarettes on the planet, a $1 billion bank heist, the attempted murder of a Russian banker in London, and Stalin’s Gulags?
-The answer, of course, is organised crime, more specifically, organised crime in Moldova, with links to the Russian Mafia.
+The answer, of course, is organised crime, more specifically, organised crime and corruption in Moldova, with links to the Russian Mafia.

 While the Russian Mafia has existed in some forms since the 18th Century, the gangs that formed the roots of today’s mafia have their origins in the Gulags and labour camps of Stalinist Russia.
 When many prisoners were released from the Gulags after the death of Stalin, the gangs that had existed inside prison suddenly existed outside, spreading across the Soviet Union and Eastern Europe.
 The collapse of the Soviet Union cemented the Mafia’s position, giving it unprecedented access to government assets and private businesses.